-You love borrowing your sister’s sports car.
-So much faster than your always-reliable, but boring commuter hybrid.
-She doesn’t need to worry about an accident because you are always careful and have full coverage insurance, right?
-Except, this time, your history of defensive driving didn’t work out.
-You are involved in a three-car collision and her sports car is totaled.
-You might be wondering ‘who pays in a borrowed car accident scenario?’
-The simple answer in most states is: let’s hope your sister has an excellent car insurance policy.
+You love borrowing your sister's sports car.
+It's so much faster than your reliable but boring commuter hybrid.
+She doesn't need to worry about an accident because you are always careful and have full coverage insurance, right?
+Except this time your history of defensive driving didn't work out.
+You were involved in a three-car collision and her sports car was totaled.
+You might be wondering who pays in a borrowed car accident scenario.
+The simple answer in most states is: let's hope your sister has an excellent car insurance policy.

 Car Insurance Follows the Car, Not the Driver